‘He said he’d take us to court but we took him first,’ RGV school districts join lawsuit against Abbott over mask mandate

-HARLINGEN, Texas (ValleyCentral) — On Thursday, more Rio Grande Valley school districts said they will taking legal action against Gov. Greg Abbott in order to enforce masks in their schools for the upcoming school year.
+HARLINGEN, Texas (ValleyCentral) — On Thursday, more Rio Grande Valley school districts said they would be taking legal action against Gov. Greg Abbott in order to enforce masks in their schools for the upcoming school year.

 “We know that these masks work,’ said Hidalgo ISD superintendent, Xavier Salinas.